-Projects that are not suitable for application of the model class screening also include those that may adversely affect species at risk, either directly or indirectly (for example by adversely affecting their habitat).
+Projects that are not suitable for application of the model class screening include those that are likely to have an adverse effect on a species at risk, either directly or indirectly, such as by adversely affecting their habitat, and/or that would require a permit under the Species at Risk Act (SARA).
 For the purposes of this document, species at risk include:

-- ## species identified on the List of Wildlife Species at Risk set out in Schedule 1 of the Species at Risk Act (SARA), and including the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of the Species at Risk Act; - # and species that have been recognized as "at risk" by COSEWIC or by provincial or territorial authorities.
+- species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA. - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities.